Microcivilization on Steam - User reviews, Price & Information

 Incremental clicker strategy, where you expand, construct, research, fight, collect heroes and make choices between good and evil.
 Ascend through difficulty tiers by playing through challenge campaign going back and forth through history.
 Mammoths included.

-Released on November 13th 2023 is available in English only on Windows.
+Released on November 13th 2023 is available only on Windows.

 The Steam community has classified Microcivilization into these genres: